-Manufacturing is more than producing goods.
-It creates value for companies, workers, their families and communities.
-It directly underpins the industrial commons that fosters innovation and ingenuity for all industries, and in so doing created the foundation for future growth and economic security.
+Our mission is to protect and preserve the U.S. manufacturing industry.
+We understand that manufacturing is more than producing goods.
+Manufacturing creates value for companies, workers, their families and communities.
+It directly underpins the industrial commons that fosters innovation and ingenuity for all industries, and in so doing creates the foundation for future growth and economic security.
 Most importantly, it allows our clients to succeed.

 Antidumping and Countervailing Duty Litigation

 For our clients, success in these cases results in special duties being imposed on specific imports.
 This “levels the playing field” and allows our clients to recover from harm caused by unfairly traded imports, earn a reasonable return, invest in their operations, and preserve jobs and manufacturing in the United States.

 In this as in so many areas, the best approach often is not the most visible approach.
 With this in mind, we craft results-oriented, cost-effective strategies that recognize and emphasize the benefits of quiet diplomacy as well as assertive public action.
 The benefits of our approach have been demonstrated repeatedly for our clients.

 Specifically, we can advise clients regarding:

 · Customs Matters, including determining the correct classification, valuation, country of origin, and applicable duties and fees for imported merchandise; identifying and addressing potential evasion of AD/CVD orders; compliance with free trade agreements, trade preferences, and other duty-free programs; duty drawback and other mechanisms for reducing duties; and administrative processes;

 · Import and Export Controls, which restrict, and in some instances require licenses for, imports and exports of certain goods, services, software, or technology (including releasing certain technology to foreign nationals);